THE ULTRAVIOLET RAYS

 Lastly, tanning bed use is only for individuals over 18 years of age.

 FREQUENTLY ASKED QUESTIONS

-Most commonly, these white spots occur on the shoulder blades or above the buttocks and are caused by pressure on the body when lying in a tanning bed.
+Mostly these white spots appear on the shoulder blades or above the rear, and are caused by the pressure of the body when lying in the tanning bed.
 The pressure inhibits blood circulation in these areas of the body.
-These areas do not tan because the blood does not supply the necessary oxygen for the tanning process.
+These areas do not turn brown because the blood does not supply the oxygen necessary for the browning.

-TIP: Turn onto your stomach when half of the treatment time has passed, and these exposed areas will also become tan.
+TIP: Turn over on your stomach when half the treatment time has passed, then these exposed areas will also turn brown.